bplymy/bplymy.github.io/index.md

-The below link will link to the new folder.
+The below link will take you to a sample of some of my work.
 - [New Folder](/newfile/index.md)

 ## About Me